Skip to content

 Introduction

-In the embedded development field, we often face an interesting challenge: the development environment and the target runtime environment are usually completely different hardware platforms.
-You might write code on a powerful x86_64 workstation, but the final program needs to run on an ARM-based MCU (Microcontroller Unit) or a RISC-V processor.
-This is exactly why cross-compilation exists.
+In the field of embedded development, we often face an interesting challenge: the development environment and the target runtime environment are often completely different hardware platforms.
+You might write code on a powerful x86_64 workstation, but the final program needs to run on an ARM architecture microcontroller or a RISC-V processor.
+This is where cross-compilation comes into play.

-This article will dive into the fundamental concepts of cross-compilation and detail how to use CMake, a modern build system, to manage multi-target platform build workflows.
-Whether you are a newcomer to embedded development or a seasoned developer looking to optimize your existing build process, this article will provide you with practical knowledge and techniques.
+This article will delve into the basic concepts of cross-compilation and detail how to use CMake, a modern build system, to manage build processes for multiple target platforms.
+Whether you are a newcomer to embedded development or a senior developer looking to optimize your existing build process, this article will provide you with practical knowledge and techniques.

 Part 1: Cross-Compilation Basics